 By Rocco Staino

-In spring parents, teachers and librarians thoughts turn to books about the season and its related topics.
-Here is a list of 10 titles you may want to share with the children in your life.
+In Spring, parents, teachers, and librarians’ thoughts turn to books about the season and its related topics.
+Here is a list of 10 titles to share with the children in your life!

 Green (Roaring Brook, 2012) is the color of spring and it is also the title of Laura Vaccaro Seeger’s book about the color.
 The Caldecott honor book uses die cuts to pay homage to the color green.
 Children we be amazed by each page turn.